SnapMickey/SOFENGG-S18-A-Grp2-OfficialRepo/README.md

 # SOFENGG-S18-A-Grp2-OfficialRepo

+Lominoque, Jerome November 22, 2017
+Changes made:
+- Fixed user and admin reservation page

+Notes:
+- User reservation page is not yet final but I left some comments

 Bornales, Amiel James November 21, 2017
 Changes Made:
 - fixed error in login.html where user is getting DNE / Wrong Password when ID is valid but password is blank